hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 # Introduction

+[DOCUMENT STATUS NOTE: about document status: this specification is VERY INCOMPLETE and is at the stage of "discuss whether this is a good or bad idea in general", and not at the stage of "your processing steps are broken" or, worse "you mispelled misspelled"].

 DNS today provides a distributed name resolution database that serves as the basis for many technologies, and is the starting point for nearly all communication that occurs on the Internet.
 Because of